-- The entity offers capabilities, facilities, and services that are broadly available to interested parties - The business entity has a history of success in producing, developing, testing, validating, prototyping, and manufacturing products and solutions.
+- The entity offers capabilities, facilities, and services that are broadly available to interested parties. - The business entity has a history of success in producing, developing, testing, validating, prototyping, and manufacturing products and solutions.

-6. VOUCHER USE POLICIES
+3.3 VOUCHER USE POLICIES

-The following terms specify the voucher use policy for the Set! and Go!
-Contests:
+The following terms specify the voucher use policy for Phase 1: Concept winners:

-- Voucher Recipients-Only Set! and Go!
-Contests winners will receive vouchers. - Maximum one-third with non-lab VSP-A competitor may use a maximum of one-third of their voucher (\$25,000) at a non-national laboratory VSP and must use at least two-thirds of voucher funding (\$50,000) at one or more national labs.
-Voucher funds cannot be split between more than two entities for each voucher.
-The minimum amount of work with any VSP must be \$10,000. - Approved VSP-Competitors may use a voucher only at a DOE national lab or a VSP that is approved by the Prize Administrator and listed on the American-Made Challenge website. - Allowable work-All work conducted by the VSPs and funded through vouchers must be exclusively dedicated to advancing the competitor's innovation selected in the Set! or Go!
-Contest.
-Additionally, funds must be used for prototyping, developing, testing, or validating the innovation.
+- Voucher Recipients: Only Phase 1: Concept winners will receive vouchers for Phase 2: Make. - Voucher Timeline: Vouchers need to be used within 1 year of winning Phase 1: Concept and within 10 months of winning Phase 2: Make.
+Most work should be completed by the Phase 2: Make submission deadline. - VSP Dissemination of Work: Voucher funds cannot be split between more than two entities for each voucher.
+The minimum amount of work with any VSP must be \$35,000. - Approved VSP: Competitors may use a voucher only at a DOE national lab or a VSP that is approved by the Prize Administrator and listed on the American-Made Network website. - Note: Teams can use their Voucher with the Lawrence Berkeley National Lab (LBNL).
+This voucher is separate than the 1:1.
+Consultation. - Allowable Work: All work conducted by the VSPs and funded through vouchers must be exclusively dedicated to advancing the competitor's innovation selected in Phase 1: Concept.
+Additionally, funds must be used for developing, prototyping, testing, or validating the innovation.
 When considering whether work will advance a particular innovation, the Prize Administrator will look to tangible and measurable outcomes related to advancing the innovation.
 Costs of the work must be reasonable.
-No alcohol, food, travel, or other personal expenses will be allowed. - Best Value Due Diligence-Competitors are solely responsible for engaging national labs and approved VSPs and establishing scopes of work under the voucher system.
+No alcohol, food, travel, or other personal expenses will be allowed. - Best Value Due Diligence: Competitors are solely responsible for engaging national laboratories and approved VSPs and establishing scopes of work under the voucher system.
 Competitors must determine which VSPs they will work with and conduct their own due diligence to determine the best value of the technical assistance covered by the voucher.
-Competitors may also seek assistance from Connectors in the American Made Network3 to help facilitate relationships and agreements.
-The Prize Administrator staff will not intervene, mediate, or negotiate on behalf of competitors for the use of vouchers at any point in this program. - Responsibility-It's the competitor's sole responsibility to ensure that a facility selected is on the approved facility list on https://americanmadechallenges.org and that the Voucher SOW is in accordance with the guidelines herein.
+Competitors may also seek assistance from Connectors in the American-Made Network3 to help facilitate relationships and agreements.
+The Prize Administrator staff will not intervene, mediate, or negotiate on behalf of competitors for the use of vouchers at any point in this program. - Responsibility: It is the competitor's sole responsibility to ensure that a selected organization or facility is on the approved list on the American-Made Network website (https://network.americanmadechallenges.org/) and that the voucher SOW is in accordance with the guidelines herein.
 The competitor shall pay any upfront payments required by the non-lab VSPs at its own risk.
 The competitor is also solely responsible for managing the process and the work products including any changes, delays, risks, conflicts, or disputes.
 The Prize Administrator will not be part of the contract or agreement between the competitor and a non-national lab VSP nor will it be a guarantor of the technical outcomes, work products, or quality of the services offered by a non-national lab VSP.
-If, for whatever reason, the work is not completed, or a dispute arises between the
+If, for whatever reason, the work is not completed or a dispute arises between the competitor and a VSP, resolution is